Cloudy and the High-Resolution Microcalorimeter Revolution: Optical, UV, and X-ray Spectra of One-electron Systems

 \subsection{A Column Density Indicator}

 We present the classical \citet{1938ApJ....88...52B} Case A (small $N$) to Case B (large $N$) limits \citep{2006agna.book.....O, 2021ApJ...912...26C}, for the Perseus cluster core model.
-Figure~\ref{fig:Ka1_Ka2_intensity} shows the unresolved Fe Ly$\alpha$, the j-resolved Ly$\alpha_{1,2}$ doublet, along with their counterpart that is predicted by the previous version of \Cloudy{}, C23.01.
+This is a collisionally ionized plasma, so photoionization and radiative excitation are not important.
+Figure~\ref{fig:Ka1_Ka2_intensity} shows the total Fe Ly$\alpha$, the j-resolved Ly$\alpha_{1,2}$ doublet, along with their counterpart that is predicted by the previous version of \Cloudy{}, C23.01.
 The figure shows sensitivity of the Fe Ly$\alpha$ l to H column densities $>10^{22}$ cm$^{-3}$.
-The j-resolved doublet splitting calculations reveal that Ly$\alpha$ is much stronger here compared to the C23.01 model.
-There was a clear understimation of the intensity of the Fe~{\sc xxvi} Ly$\alpha$ line predicted in C23.01.
-This arises from an underestimation of the continuum pumping for the single line compared to the sum of the two $j$-resolved lines, with smaller optical depth and opacity.
-As we will show in Section~\ref{sec:CaseAtoB}, the Case A to B transition enhances the Ly$\alpha$ line much more rapidly than Ly$\beta$.
-This behavior results from two competing processes.
-As $N$(H) increases, so does the line optical depths.
-Scattering Ly$\beta$ photons have a finite probability of being absorbed and re-emitted as Ba$\alpha$ followed by Ly$\alpha$, intensifying the Ly$\alpha$ line.
-Conversely, the destruction of higher Ly$\alpha$ lines results in Ly$\beta$ and other lower series photons \citep{1985ApJ...299..752N, 2015tsaa.book.....H}.
-The stronger Ly$\alpha$ line than predicted in C23.0, implies that Ly$\beta$ destruction dominates over Ly$\alpha$ destruction much more than previously calculated.
+The results with the j-resolved doublet reveal that Ly$\alpha$ is now much stronger compared to the C23.01 model.
+There was a clear underestimation of the intensity of the \ion{Fe}{26} Ly$\alpha$ line predicted in C23.01.
+The total Ly$\alpha$ optical depth is larger in the older unresolved model since the total opacity of the line is the sum of the opacities of the two fine-structure components.
+With the $j$-resolved model, the two components of Fe {\sc xxvi} Ly$\alpha$ do not overlap (see Figure\,\ref{fig:LineOverlap}) so the optical depth and opacity are smaller and photons escape more freely.
+As we will show in Section~\ref{sec:CaseAtoB}, the Case A to B transition enhances the Ly$\alpha$ line at large column densities.
+As $N$(H) increases, so do the line optical depths.
+Scattering Ly$\beta$ photons have a finite probability of being absorbed and re-emitted as Ba$\alpha$ followed by Ly$\alpha$, intensifying both the Ly$\alpha$ and Ba$\alpha$ lines \citep{1985ApJ...299..752N, 2015tsaa.book.....H}.
+The weaker Ly$\alpha$ line in C23.01 implies that Ly$\beta$ destruction dominates over Ly$\alpha$ destruction much more than previously calculated.